 Method

-Sift in the flour, baking powder, ginger and salt and mix to form a dough
+Sift in the dry ingredients - the flour, baking powder, ginger and salt and mix to form a dough

-Add a splash of water if necessary to bring the mixture together.
+Add a splash of water if necessary to bring the mixture together using a wooden spoon to mix and then your hands to knead into a dough.

-Placed on a sheet of grease proof paper and cook in the oven on 180°C for 10 minutes or until starting to go golden brown
+Place on a sheet of grease proof paper or parchment paper on a baking sheet or baking tray and cook in the oven on 180°C for 10 minutes or until starting to go golden brown.

 These ginger and honey biscuits use pretty basic store cupboard ingredients and aren't the most glamorous to look at but they taste good and are an authentic reproduction of this wartime recipe, made when people were living on WW2 rationing recipes.